shuklaayush/ingonyama-ctf-solutions/README.md

 \pi_{fake} = \frac{1}{s - y} (C - yG)
 $$

-Here, $s$ is the secret, $C$ is the commitment, and $y$ is the intended fake value for which the proof is generated.
+Here, $s$ is the secret, $C$ is the commitment, and $y$ is the intended fake value for which the proof is to be generated.

 Below is another Sage script to compute this: